andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 21 (Peter Davison)</sub>

-The end of Turlough’s story, the intro of a new companion, and a pretty good episode.
+The end of Turlough's story, the intro of a new companion, and a pretty good episode.

 Story 135; 4 episodes - Planet of Fire